6 Project Management Tips for Independent Contractors

 5. Communicate with Your Client

-Establish a communication plan at the onset of your project and stick with it.
+Establish a communication plan from the beginning and stick with it.
 For example, your client may opt for a monthly written report and weekly updates via phone or email.
 Even with a plan in place, be sure to immediately communicate any challenges or roadblocks.
 Always be open and honest throughout the project even when you have difficult news to share.

 In addition to consistent communication, be sure to document everything as you go along.
 Even the most well-managed projects will experience the occasional hiccup.
 In the event of a delay or budget overrun, documentation will help you validate what has been done and cover you in terms of deliverables and expectations.